vedi/knowledge-base/src/documents/unity/grow/Grow_Prime31_GettingStarted.html.md

 	  ![alt text](/img/tutorial_img/unity_grow/addNewApp.png "Add new app")

-	<div class="info-box">Once you created your game, you'll be redirected to a quick start process to download any of the GROW bundles.
-Click on any bundle to see your game's envKey and gameKey (You can ignore other installation instructions on the dashboard as you're only using Prime31).</div>
+	<div class="info-box">Once you created your game, you'll be redirected to a quick start process for integration.
+Click on the Prime31 box to see your game's envKey and gameKey.</div>

 2. Download and Import the GROW Lite unitypackage from [here](http://library.soom.la/fetch/unity3d-soomla-grow-lite/latest?cf=kb).

-3. Once you finished installation, add "Game Key" and "Env Key" from the GROW dashboard to your Unity3d Project:
+3. Once you finished importing the package, add "Game Key" and "Env Key" from the GROW dashboard to your Unity3d Project:

   <img src="/img/tutorial_img/unity_grow/dashboardKeys.png" alt="Game key and Env key" style="border:0;">

-  > You can always find the keys in the Game Settings Screens on the `environments` section.
+  > The keys are on the Quickstart page on the dashboard but you can always find them in the Game Settings Screens on the `Environments` section.

 	Add gameKey and envKey in the info.plist editor screen so it'll be applied to your **iOS** configuration:
   ![alt text](/img/tutorial_img/unity_grow/info_plist_editor.png "Keys")